Cava Sparkling Wine: Outstanding Bubbly on the Cheap

 Cava Wine Guide

-Most Cava wines in the market are the basic designation which is aged for just 9 months on the lees (“leez”).
+Most Cava wines in the market are the basic designation which ages for just 9 months on the lees (“leez”).
 What heck are those, you ask?
 They might just be the most important part of Cava’s bid to rival French Champagne.

-Champagne-style sparklers (like Cava) undergo a very particular production process.
-To get the bubbles in the wine, winemakers induce a sealed secondary fermentation in the bottle.
+Champagne-style sparklers (like Cava) undergo a very unique production process.
+To get the bubbles in the wine, a secondary fermentation happens inside a sealed bottle.
 As a bi-product, dissolved CO2 (i.e. carbonation) is trapped in the wine.
-While bubble development only takes a few weeks, the magic of Champagne-style wines (including Cava) is just starting.
+While bubble development only takes a few weeks, the process has only just begun!

 These inactive yeast cells are the key to why Cava is much better competition for Champagne than Prosecco, which doesn’t typically undergo a long-term autolysis.
 Young Cava is typically dominated citrus and orchard fruit aromas: quince, yellow apple, lime, and Meyer lemon.